Follow along to learn three techniques to approach creative and beautiful fabric painting projects.

-Many stunning results can be created by working loose and abstractly with the colour.
-Basically if you have ever spilled food and stained your clothes then you are already an accomplished fabric painters.
+Stunning results can be created by working loosely and abstractly with the colour.
+Basically, if you have ever spilled food and stained your clothes then you are already an accomplished fabric painter.
 Here are three easy techniques to help you control colour and create special effects.

 Wet Paint on dry fabric or wet paint on wet fabric